IBS-D IS A TYPE OF IRRITABLE BOWEL SYNDROME

 People with IBS-D often have multiple symptoms, and while they can change over time, the most common are:

-Loose or
+Loose or watery stools

-gas in the gut
+Production of excessive gas in the gut

-Urgent need to rush
+Urgent need to rush to the bathroom

-See if your symptoms add up to IBS-D.
+Are your symptoms adding up to IBS-D?

 Not an actual patient.